Skip to navigation Skip to content

 Assessing limit of assistance for a Masters student

-Alec has applied for ABSTUDY in 2018 to study a 2 year Master of Professional Engineering (Chemical) at The University of Newcastle.
+Alec has applied for ABSTUDY in 2018 to study a 2 year Master of Professional Engineering (Chemical) at university.
 Alec's academic history is as follows:

 • 2010-2013 - paid ABSTUDY Living Allowance to complete a 4 year Bachelor of Engineering (Honours)